 This article contains affiliate links.
 If you purchase an item through one of these links, we receive a small commission that helps fund our Recycling Directory.

 Fill a dark spray bottle with 3% hydrogen peroxide and fill a separate spray bottle with white vinegar.

 To disinfect surfaces, such as counters, doorknobs, tabletops, sinks, cutting boards, and even the toilet, spray a few times from each bottle (the order doesn’t matter) and then wipe.
 This system can be used on produce, but rinse with water before eating.
 Note: Never mix together the vinegar and hydrogen peroxide in the same boddlbefore applying, as it causes the hydrogen peroxide to break down and could explode.

 Research from Virginia Polytechnic Institute and State University shows this simple system is highly effective at killing a variety of germs, including E. coli and Salmonella.
 Although vinegar and hydrogen peroxide are both strong disinfectants on their own, they are particularly potent when they team up.
 Exercise caution and keep them in separate bottles.

 - 1 bar of soap (Fels-Naptha or Castile bar soap are popular options)

-- Several drops essential oil (optional)
+- Several drops of essential oil, such as lavender or bergamot (optional)